 As a School Direct (salaried) trainee, you’ll be surrounded by experienced teachers and mentors to support you from the start.
 The school you’re with won’t ask you to teach classes unsupported until they think you’re ready.

 The principles of academic rigour on School Direct (salaried) are the same as on university-led courses, too.
 Most School Direct courses also include a postgraduate certificate in education (PGCE) and/or master’s-level credits – you can check the exact details of individual courses on the UCAS teacher training site.

 The amount you earn will be dependent on the school you train in and the subject you’re teaching.
-This year, a number of schools are offering an enhanced salary (Excel, 57KB) of up to £25,000 to trainees in maths, physics and computing.
+This year, a number of schools are offering an enhanced salary (Excel, 73KB) of up to £25,000 to trainees in maths, physics and computing.

-To find out more, you can speak to a Teaching Line adviser on Freephone 0800 389 2500.
+We are often asked questions about school-led training, and there are some misconceptions that arise frequently – find out more on our myth-busting page.
+You can also speak to a Teaching Line adviser on Freephone 0800 389 2500.

 Find out how training with School Direct gave Nathan the ideal opportunity to earn an income while training, and realise a long-term ambition.More about this case study

 Striving for personal growth, Tarik wanted a more rewarding end to his working day – discover how he made the switch from clients to classrooms.More about this case study

 Having always had a keen interest in teaching, Emma was well-suited to the classroom.
 She talks about the support she's received and the rewards that come with training.More about this case study

 This is an ideal opportunity for anyone who has applied or is seeking experience in a secondary school prior to applying to train to teach.Bingham, Nottinghamshire Open